| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 but the last one to be played was smaller than the player’s

+hand.
 It turned out that Tatyana Nossova had not shown us the full extent

 of her young charges’ talents in the International Friendship